edterbak/NodeRed2/flow_configuration_functions.md

 <a id="pumpspeed"></a>
 ### Pumpspeed
 ![](https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/dashboard/v24.00_pumpspeed.png?raw=true)
 This function allows you to set dynamic pump speeds, depending on the current operation.
+The reason you might want to do this, is that the piping length and diameter between the two water circuits are completly different and require a different optimal flow.<br>
-Set a different maximum water flow during DHW operation.
+Set a different maximum water flow during DHW operation. <br>
 Set a different maximum water flow during HEAT operation.
 You can set a default (low) maximum water flow.
 This is active when both operations are inactive (with active compressor).
 <br>
 > [!NOTE]